 Street Art for Mankind is a non-profit organization bringing together street artists, local government, international organizations and corporate sponsors to raise awareness about child labor, slavery and trafficking.
-In 2019 they partnered with the NYC Mayor’s Office to End Domestic and Gender-based Violence, the NYC Administration for Children’s Services the International Labour Organization to create two sets of murals: the Freedom Murals in Lower Manhattan and the ILO100 Murals in Midtown Manhattan.
+In 2019 they partnered with the NYC Mayor’s Office to End Domestic and Gender-based Violence, the NYC Administration for Children’s Services and the International Labour Organization to create two sets of murals: the Freedom Murals in Lower Manhattan and the ILO100 Murals in Midtown Manhattan.
 The Freedom Murals tell the stories of survivors of child trafficking, while the ILO100 murals depict global challenges to stable employment.
 Download Street Art for Mankind’s Behind the Wall app, follow these maps, and take a self-guided tour of the murals at your own pace.
 The app provides the story behind each work, information about the artist, and statistics related to the topic.
 There’s also information on how you can help.

 When it comes to exploring Brooklyn graffiti you will undoubtedly discover Bushwick street art and the name synonymous with the scene: The Bushwick Collective.
 Bushwick has become so deeply associated with street art that when we conduct a search of the term in Google Photos, it actually pulls up images of street art not just from Bushwick, but from all over the world.